jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 ![MR]({{ site.baseurl }}public/images/mr.png){: .center-image }

-#### Review as it was someone else code
+#### Review as it was someone else's code

 Because of time, stress or laziness, we tend to be more compliant with our code than we should.
 By doing the review several days later, it is easier to be objective.

 #### Comments, comments, comments…
-Exactly like you would do with someone else code, I tried to comments PR as much as possible.
+Exactly like you would do with someone else code, I tried to comment PR as much as possible.
 It is great to keep reminder about everything required before merging.
 Don't trust your memory.

 ![MR]({{ site.baseurl }}public/images/comments.png){: .center-image }